 In 2017, BreathResearch was selected to become part of the Solve community at MIT to help improve prevention, early detection and management of chronic respiratory disease worldwide.

-In 2017, BreathResearch received 3 patents and released a new version of the myBreath app.
+In 2017, BreathResearch received 3 patents, released a new version of the myBreath app, and began an IRB approved study at Mayo Clinic.

 In 2016, BreathResearch focused on the parallel research & development of an acoustic equivalent for Cardio-Pulmonary Exercise Test.
 More information can be found under our CPET section.